-- 12.5.1 When the US Chess main office receives other over-the-board (OTB) rating information during the event entry process, US Chess shall seriously consider, in the interest of fair play, and in consultation with the Scholastic Council and the Ratings Committee, using this rating information to determine section and prize eligibility in accordance with US Chess rules 28D and 28E. - 12.5.2 For the K-12 Grade Nationals, the Spring Nationals, the SuperNationals, and the All-Girls Nationals, players in all sections shall be required to disclose at the time of registration whether they have one or more ratings in other OTB rating system(s). - 12.5.2.1 Other OTB rating systems include, but are not limited to, FIDE, foreign systems, the Northwest Scholastic Rating System (NWSRS), and ChessXpress (CXR). - 12.5.2.2 Authority for deciding whether and how ratings from any OTB system will be used resides with a 3-person group consisting of the US Chess Director of Events or Event Organizer, the Chief TD for the tournament, and the Scholastic Council Representative for the event.
-When necessary, this Ratings Tournament Review Group (TRG) shall consult with the US Chess Ratings Committee. - 12.5.2.3 For the K-12 Grade Nationals, the Spring/SuperNationals, and the All-Girls Nationals, the tournament staff shall apply the calculations below to players entering any section of the tournament, and then use the higher of the US Chess or Adjusted Rating to: 1) validate or correct section eligibility, 2) pair players, and 3) determine their prize eligibility. - Northwest Scholastic Rating System (NWSRS): If the player's NWSRS is: - Below 1400, subtract 200 points.
-(See footnote) - From 1400 to 1499, subtract 100 points - 1500 or above, subtract 50 points - CXR: No rating adjustment formula is necessary. - Other Rating Systems: Other systems brought to the attention of US Chess shall be reviewed by the TRG using specifications in the Rules of Chess (28C, 28D and 28E) and guidance from the Ratings Committee. - For any OTB rating system, if a player's rating source is US Chess, or if an OTB rating is judged by the RRG TRG to not be representative of the player's current strength, then that player's current US Chess rating shall be used as given in the Rating Supplement for the event, not the rating listed in the other OTB system's database.
-(See footnote)
+USCHESS School Year 2023-24 National Scholastic Chess Tournament Regulations with the Scholastic Council and the Ratings Committee, using this rating information to determine section and prize eligibility in accordance with US Chess rules 28D and 28E.

+- 4.6.2 For the K-12 Grade Nationals, the Spring Nationals, the SuperNationals, and the All-Girls Nationals, players in all sections shall be required to disclose at the time of registration whether they have one or more ratings in other OTB rating system(s). - 4.6.2.1 Other OTB rating systems include, but are not limited to, FIDE, foreign systems, the Northwest Scholastic Rating System (NWSRS), and ChessXpress (CXR). - 4.6.2.2 Tournament Review Group (TRG).
+Authority for deciding whether and how ratings from any OTB system will be used resides with this 3-person group consisting of the US Chess Director of Events or Event Organizer, the Chief TD for the tournament, and the Scholastic Council Representative for the event.
+When necessary, the TRG shall consult with the US Chess Ratings Committee. - 4.6.2.3 For the K-12 Grade Nationals, the Spring/SuperNationals, and the All-Girls Nationals, the tournament staff shall apply the calculations below to players entering any section of the tournament, and then use the higher of the US Chess or Adjusted Rating to: 1) validate or correct section eligibility, 2) pair players, and 3) determine their prize eligibility. - Northwest Scholastic Rating System (NWSRS): If the player's NWSRS is: - Below 1400, subtract 200 points.
+(See footnote) 3 - From 1400 to 1499, subtract 100 points. - 1500 or above, subtract 50 points. - CXR: No rating adjustment formula is necessary. - Other Rating Systems: Other systems brought to the attention of US Chess shall be reviewed by the TRG using specifications in the Rules of Chess (28C, 28D and 28E) and guidance from the Ratings Committee. - For any OTB rating system, if a player's rating source is US Chess, or if an OTB rating is judged by the TRG to not be representative of the player's current strength, then that player's current US Chess rating shall be used as given in the Rating Supplement for the event, not the rating listed in the other OTB system's database.
+(See footnote)4 - 4.6.2.4 To track other OTB ratings for each Spring National Scholastic Tournament, the US Chess Scholastic Council shall appoint one person as the OTB Database (OTB DB) Lead for each tournament.
+The OTB DB Lead's primary responsibilities are to: - 1) Assist the US Chess Office, Director of Events, and Chief TD in tracking information on registered players who have disclosed their other OTB rating(s) - 2) Research other common OTB rating systems to identify players who may have ratings in those systems - 3) Notify the TRG members upon learning of players who have other OTB ratings - 4) Provide recommendations to the TRG on how to handle each player's case - 4.6.2.5 The database created by the OTB DB Lead will be used by the Tournament Staff (Chief TD and Back Room Chief) to ensure each player's rating is correctly listed in the pairings program for purposes of section eligibility, pairings, and prizes.
+For every other OTB system (e.g., NWSRS, FIDE) the OTB DB Lead shall create, where feasible, a product similar to the US Chess Rating Supplement used for the tournament.
+(See footnote).5